 - Decorate the cooled cookies however you'd like.
 Squeeze bottles make decorating so easy.
 You may enjoy right away or you can wait 24 hours for the icing to set and harden-- no need to cover the cookies as the icing sets.
 Once the icing has set, these cookies are great for gifting or for sending.
 I find they stay soft for about 5 days at room temperature.

 Make ahead tip: unfrosted cookies freeze well up to 3 months.
 Thaw overnight in the refrigerator.
-Frosted cookies do not freeze well at all.
+I don't recommend freezing with icing-- it never thaws very nicely!

 - Room temperature egg is preferred to be easily dispersed in the cookie dough.
 Good rule of thumb: always use room temperature egg if recipe calls for butter at room temperature or melted.

 - Corn syrup gives the icing fabulous shine.
 You may leave it out if you aren't concerned about shiny, glossy icing.

 - I know salt isn't a typical ingredient in cookie icing, but my taste testers and I preferred that little pinch of salt.
 I use about 1/8 teaspoon.
 OR you can add 1/4 teaspoon of salt to the dry ingredients in the cookie dough.
 I like it better used in the icing, though.

 Tag @sallysbakeblog on Instagram and hashtag it #sallysbakingaddiction.